AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/omf-dev/omf-sds-vs-omf.md

 Use OMF when the following factors are important to your use case.

-### Future support

-The APIs used in SDS are continually updated, requiring future upkeep of your applications.
-OMF does not require this upkeep, as it is up to the platform to interpret the messages and store the contained data appropriately.

 ### Cross-platform

-While SDS data writes can only be used for OSIsoft Cloud Services (OCS) and Edge Data Store (EDS), OMF can also write to a PI Core Server through the PI Web API.
+While SDS data writes can only be used for OSIsoft Cloud Services (OCS) and Edge Data Store (EDS), OMF can also write to a PI Server through the PI Web API.
 This additional capability makes OMF cross-platform, which is one of the main reasons that it is used in PI Adapters.
 In addition, other platforms may adopt the OMF standard to ingress data, widening the interoperability of your applications.

 ### Ease of use

-OMF is simpler than SDS, having only three types of messages: Type, Container, and Data messages.
-Additionally, each type has only three types of actions that can be specified: Create, Update, and Delete.
-This simplicity contrasts with SDS, which is flexible but more complex.
+OMF is simpler than SDS, having only a single API and format, which can publish Types, Containers, Assets, and Data using the actions of Create, Update, and Delete.
+This simplicity contrasts with SDS, which has separate API's for publishing different data types and different actions.
 For more information on this contrast, see [Flexibility](#flexibility).

 ## SDS data write pros